 |Region||Balranald, Bourke, Brewarrina, Broken Hill, Central Darling, Cobar, Walgett and Wentworth|

 The Far West region of New South Wales borders South Australia, Victoria and Queensland.
 It is made up of small communities separated by long distances.
-The investments made in this Budget will help the region address the unique challenges posed by its location and sparse population.
-This includes significant investments in water security and health services.
-The procurement process is underway to deliver the 270-kilometre pipeline from the Murray River to Broken Hill to secure a permanent and reliable water supply for the town.
+Investments made in this Budget will help the region address unique challenges posed by its location and sparse population.